 *Where: Camp Awana, 9025 Camp Awana Road, Fredonia, WI 53021.
 Contact Adam Conkle with questions at 262-692-2388 or email@example.com

-*Why: Because middle schoolers are awesome and deserve their own weekend at Camp Awana.
+*Why: Because middle schoolers are awesome, and it’s fun to hang out at Camp Awana.

 *Cost: $110/student.
 Includes T-Shirt.